Alberto Armando: Life and career

+The development of the recreational facilities continued to advance, becoming a free public recreational site of great importance during the 1970s; nevertheless, the construction of the stadium was never realized.
+The hindrances, such as the presence of inflation, lack of finances, and legal issues with investors, caused the project to be delayed further.
+The club had over 300 creditor lawsuits filed against them by 1974.
+That year, Congress declared the project as of National Interest, specifically excluding the responsibility to build the stadium.
+Only a 2,000-seat grandstand was built on the seventh island as a structural experiment.
+In 1979, the de facto mayor, Osvaldo Cacciatore, officially declared the club as not meeting the requirements of the 1965 Deed, thus extending the deadline and relieving Boca from the responsibility of the construction.

 These setbacks were accompanied by a dearth in new titles for the team lasting from 1971 to 1975.
 The hiring of Juan Carlos Lorenzo as head coach, however, helped revert the rut, and a national title in 1976 was followed by the team's first international title, the 1977 Copa Intercontinental.
 This was followed by Copa Libertadores de América titles in 1977 and 1978.

-The Ciudad Deportiva project continued to burden the team's finances, and in 1979, Mayor Osvaldo Cacciatore declared Boca Juniors to be in non-compliance with the 1965 deed.
-Following negotiations, the mayor relieved the team from nearly all further construction obligations, and in 1980 Armando retired.

 His successor, Martín Noel, stopped all new construction on the project, and the rapid deterioration in the team's finances after 1981 ultimately led Antonio Alegre, the team president elected in 1985, to sell the land as a means of rescuing Boca Juniors from bankruptcy.
 Armando, who objected to the sale, challenged Alegre in a December 1986 team election, losing narrowly; he died on December 28, 1988.
+The complex continued to decline until 1992, when the land was sold to the company Santa María del Plata for about $23 million, with the money going towards the construction of new facilities for the club.
+The complex was later approved in 2021 for a massive project for a new development project known as Ramblas del Plata after a series of disputes over regulations and laws.

 Mauricio Macri, who was elected president of the club in 1995, and whose father was Armando's erstwhile business partner (Francisco Macri), renamed La Bombonera (officially known as the "Camilo Cichero" Stadium until then) in honor of former club president Alberto J. Armando.